rbriggs13/National_Parks_Final_Project/README.md

 We have decided on this topic because we want to p

-### Reason for selected topic because we want to provide useful information to potential visitors what can be seen at a selected park, based on their interest.
+We selected this topic because we want to provide useful information to potential visitors what can be seen at a selected park, based on their interest.
 In addition, we want to highlight Nativeness and non-Nativeness of both flora and fauna at these parks.

 Our data was sources from Kaggle and the National Parks government websites: